 Ernestine Eckstein on the cover of The Ladder in June 1966.
-Credit: Courtesy of Manuscripts and Archives Division, The New York Public Library.
+Credit: Photo by Kay Tobin Lahusen, courtesy of Manuscripts and Archives Division, The New York Public Library.

 Our fourth season is about beginnings.
 So we’re going to start at the beginning and hear from the activists and visionaries who got the ball rolling for LGBTQ civil rights.
 In this episode, meet some of the trailblazers who will guide us from 1897 in Germany to the eve of the Stonewall uprising, including Magnus Hirschfeld, Harry Hay, Ernestine Eckstein, Bayard Rustin, and Martha Shelley.

 Eric Marcus Narration: I’m Eric Marcus and welcome to season four of Making Gay History.

 This season is about beginnings—about how the LGBTQ movement began and unfolded in the years before the Stonewall uprising and how the people who got involved in the movement pre-Stonewall got their start.
 But in the spirit of beginnings, first I’d like to tell you how the Making Gay History project got its start in 1988.
 Because my journey of discovery is something like the journey we’ll be taking together over the next 10 episodes or so…

 It started with a phone call from an editor at Harper & Row, now HarperCollins, who commissioned me to write an oral history book about what was then called the gay and lesbian civil rights movement.
 I was a journalist with one book under my belt about same-sex couple relationships.
 Why me, I asked?
 The editor said he liked how I handled dialogue and he wanted someone fresh to the subject.
 I was very fresh because I knew almost nothing.